mtusk/wpf-currency-textbox/README.md

 - ...

 ##Release Notes
+New in version 1.4.0
+- ADD support of percent string format (P to P6)

 New in version 1.3.1
 - BUG FIX When popup closed the window do not freeze
 - Little desing update un popup